 Due to the design of these drill bits, the hole they bore may be just slightly larger than the stated size.

-Special Drilling System (SDS) Bits
+Special Direct System (SDS) Bits

 Step Drill Bit

 Step drills almost take on a conical shape, but follow a staircase profile from a narrow point to a large base.
 This design allows you to buy just one drill bit and achieve multiple sizes holes.
 They are ideal for making holes in soft, thin materials, for enlarging holes that have already been made, or for light deburring.
 They generally have a titanium-nitride coating to reduce their heat build-up and keep them fairly well lubricated.
 There is also a very similar drill bit without the steps that is appropriately named a ‘conical bit’.
+Check out Step Drill Bits

 Plug Cutting Bit